aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textparagraph/_index.md

 ```

 Determines where vertically on a line of text the actual words are positioned.
 This deals with vertical placement of the characters with respect to the baselines.
-[TextFontAlignType](../../com.aspose.cells/textfontaligntype).
+See [TextFontAlignType](../../com.aspose.cells/textfontaligntype).

 **Returns:**
 int